lnlp/LMIC-node/README.md

 // -----------------------------------------------------------------------------

-// Optional: If DEVICEID_ABP is defined it will be used for ABP instead of the default defined in the BSF.
+// Optional: If ABP_DEVICEID is defined it will be used for ABP instead of the default defined in the BSF.
 // #define ABP_DEVICEID "<abp-deviceid>"

 // Keys required for ABP activation: